 Understanding your information security requirements is the all-important first step to developing a robust information security strategy.
 However, it's important not to let compliance needs alone dictate what obligations you need to consider.
 In fact, your business and customer needs can sometimes be greater.

-When you think about your information security requirements, there are 3 types of security obligations you need to consider as an organization:
+When you think about your information security requirements, there are three types of security obligations you need to consider as an organization:

 - Business Obligations: These are the security commitments you have.
-For example, you have a responsibility to ensure that information in the business – customer data, employee files, etc. – is kept secure and is available when needed.
+For example, you are responsible for ensuring that information in the business – customer data, employee files, etc. – is kept secure and available when needed.

 - Customer Obligations: These are the security commitments that the customer expects your organization to keep.
 For example, if you were a manufacturing company that provided custom parts, those customers may require all of their proprietary blueprint files to be encrypted.